🚀 View Source

 }

-Alternator will render the variables in place.
+Alternator will render variables in place.

 path/to/target/design.css